WHOIGit/PhytO-ARM/README.md

 phyto-arm stop
 ```

 Below is an example Docker run script which includes both the `phyto-arm` command as well as the necesssary docker parameters to access devices, ports, and directories on the host.
-Remove the inline comments before running this script directly.
+For your convenience, this command is also available as a script in `scripts/docker_run.sh`.
 ```bash
 docker run --rm -it \
     # Name of the container in docker